cullenmccutcheon/Data-Projects-TripleTen/Tableau Zomato Customer Segmentation and Sales Analysis/README.md

 McDonald's, while a major buyer, typically purchases only one product.
 Expanding the range of products available to McDonald's presents a clear opportunity to increase their sales.

-**Recommendations:**

-- Encourage Northern Indian cuisine brands to expand their product variety, leveraging the proven growth trajectory seen with Domino's.
-- Launch targeted marketing and retention programs for high-value, high-frequency brands to maximize their lifetime value.
-- Support partners in developing loyalty programs and personalized offers to move more brands into higher-value purchasing segments.
-- Advise restaurant partners to streamline menus and focus on top-performing items to boost sales efficiency.
-- Monitor city-level trends to identify local growth opportunities and tailor promotional strategies accordingly.

-By focusing on expanding product variety and encouraging brands to diversify their purchases, Zomato and its partners can drive stronger sales and unlock new growth across the platform.

 # Project Description

-# Business Problem
+###FEED DECOMP TO ABICUS

 Zomato aims to enhance business performance by leveraging data-driven insights from sales patterns across our restaurant partners and customer base.
-Our goal is to identify actionable intelligence that can inform growth strategies, improve customer retention, and drive operational improvements across the platform.
+Our goal is to identify context that can inform growth strategies , improve customer retention, and drive

-# Key Insights

-## Customer Segmentation Insights
+## Results

 **McDonald's**
 Dominates beverage sales but focuses on just one product, missing out on potential growth from a broader selection.